codewars/docs/content/languages/c/authoring/index.md

 ### Compilation warnings

 Compiler options related to warnings used by C runner are somewhat strict and require some discipline to get the code to compile cleanly. `-Wall` and `-Wextra` cause that warnings can be numerous, and some of them are very pedantic.
 However, code of C kata should still compile in a clean way, without any warnings logged to the console.
-Even when a warnig does not cause any problem with tests, users get distracted by them and blame them for failing tests.
+Even when a warning does not cause any problem with tests, users get distracted by them and blame them for failing tests.

 ### Memory management

-Unlike many modern, high level languages, C does not manage memory automatically.
-Manual memory management is a very vast and complex topic, with many possible ways of achieving the goal depending on a specific case, cave-ats, and pitfalls.
+Unlike many modern, high-level languages, C does not manage memory automatically.
+Manual memory management is a very vast and complex topic, with many possible ways of achieving the goal depending on a specific case, caveats, and pitfalls.

 Whenever a kata needs to return a string or an array, C authors tend to use the naive technique of allocating the memory in the solution function, and freeing it in the test suite.
 This approach mimics the behavior known from other languages where returning an array or object from inside of user solution is perfectly valid, but it's hardly ever a valid way of working with unmanaged memory.